onyx-platform/onyx/doc/design/proposals/windowing.md

 > the large volume and fast arrival rate of streaming
 > data, reducing the amount of required buffer space (ideally
 > to a constant bound) and computation time is an important issue.

+##### Motivation

+A good example of where panes come in handy is derived from Query 4 of the
+paper:

+> Over the past 10 minutes, find the ids of the
+> auction items on which the number of bids is greater than
+> or equal to 5% of the total number of bids; update the result
+> every 1 minute.

+This is a relatively complex query that requires a lot of intermediate state to progressively update the answer every minute.
+This query's internal representation would get unwieldly without some form of optimization.

+##### Implementation

+When we use panes, we take the original query specification and split it into a Window Level Query (WLQ) and Pane Level Query (PLQ).
+The PLQ does *sub-aggregation*.
+The WLQ does *super-aggregation*.
+The number of panes, the range, and slide values of each query are determined programmatically.
+They are not tunable configuration values because the number of panes is used to determine windows can share panes.

+##### Types of Queries

+Not all queries with panes should behave the same way.
+Some queries can be even further optimized.
+This paper breaks queries down into:

+- holistic
+- bounded
+- fully differential
+- pseudo differential
+- none of the above

+Each of these have properties that allows varying levels of computational shortcuts, so we should figure out which we can handle most easily and plan for future implementations.

+##### Drawbacks

+Panes can fail to be useful and degrade performance when there aren't "enough" segments in each pane.
+We should provide a configuration switch to not use panes.
+This configuration option can be a secondary feature, though.